 After you’ve familiarised yourself with your video and web conferencing tool (before the meeting), it’s always good to take advantage of the full feature set available to you.

 Hearing a lot of background noise?
-Mute all of your participants.
+Mute all of your Guests.

-Want to show your participants what you’re talking about?
+Want to show your Guests what you’re talking about?
 Present a document or share your screen.

 Hate it when you’re in a meeting room with your colleagues and one person is reading off the slides word by word?
 Trust us, it’s worse when you’re on a web conference.